 Ridge vents help to keep bees, wasps, mice, and rats from entering your attic.
 In addition, a roof that is properly ventilated:

-- Reduces the load on HVAC systems, which results in a lower electric bill.
+Can reduce the load on HVAC systems, which can result in a lower electric bill.

 Some ridge vent problems include:

-- Ridge vents can leak during heavy rains.
+Some ridge vents are prone to leak during heavy wind-driven rains.
 The one means of preventing leaks is to replace vents with something more water-tight.

 While it’s easy to overlook attic ventilation as part of seasonal roof maintenance, proper ventilation can help protect your entire property.
 Ridge vents are one of the most popular choices for attic insulation as they allow for proper airflow to reduce condensation and heat, keeping your home more comfortable.